-If a gas utility is applying for a time extension for a gas utility pipeline prior to the licence expiring, a checklist amendment application must be filed confirming that the regulatory requirements for the proposed time extension have been met.
+If a gas utility is applying for a time extension for a gas utility pipeline prior tobefore the licence expiring, a time extension checklist amendment application must be filed confirming that the regulatory requirements for the proposed time extension have been met.

-Time extension applications should be filed at least 30 days prior to the licence expiry date in order to give the Commission proper time to consider the application.
-Prior to initiating new construction when a licence is nearing expiry, the gas utility must conduct a new resident and landowner search and determine if any new issues have arisen since the licence was granted.
+Prior toBefore initiating new construction when a licence is nearing expiry, the gas utility must conduct a new resident and landowner search and include these persons in the participant involvement program for the time extension to determine if any new issues have arisen since the licence was granted.